X. How to Discern False Shepherds, Antichrists, and False Christs

 Excerpted from “Those Who Obey God With a True Heart Shall Surely Be Gained by God” in The Word Appears in the Flesh

 11. Your opposition to God and obstruction of the work of the Holy Spirit is caused by your notions and inherent arrogance.
 It is not because God’s work is wrong, but because you are naturally too disobedient.
 After finding their belief in God, some people cannot even say with certainty where man came from, yet they dare to make public speeches appraising the rights and wrongs of the Holy Spirit’s work.
 They even lecture the apostles who have the Holy Spirit’s new work, passing comment and speaking out of turn; their humanity is too low, and there is not the slightest sense in them.
 Will the day not come when such people are rejected by the work of the Holy Spirit, and burned by the fires of hell?
 They do not know the work of God, but instead criticize His work, and also try to instruct God how to work.
 How can such unreasonable people know God?
 Man comes to know God during the process of seeking and experiencing; it is not through criticizing at whim that man comes to know God through the enlightenment of the Holy Spirit.
 The more accurate people’s knowledge of God becomes, the less they oppose Him.
 In contrast, the less people know of God, the more likely they are to oppose Him.
-Your notions, your old nature, and your humanity, character and moral outlook are the “capital” with which you resist God, and the more corrupt, degraded and low you become, the more you are the enemy of God.
+Your notions, your old nature, and your humanity, character and moral outlook are the capital with which you resist God, and the more corrupted your morals, odious your qualities, and low your humanity, the more you are the enemy of God.
 Those who are possessed of strong notions and who have a self-righteous disposition are even more in enmity of God incarnate; such people are the antichrists.

 Excerpted from “Knowing the Three Stages of God’s Work Is the Path to Knowing God” in The Word Appears in the Flesh